dbeinhauer/mcs-source/README.md

 - `TRAIN_BATCH_SIZE`, `TEST_BATCH_SIZE` - Batch sizes (these are hardcoded as they are optimized for a given dataset and CGG machines).
 There are separate train and test batch sizes as test batch size is typically larger (the test dataset contains multiple trials) and it might be challenging to use same batch size as for train dataset.

 For the rest of the variables from the file `nn_model/globals`, it is not expected to change their values unless we want to do some major modification in the program functionality.

+## Weights and Biases tool
+During training it is also possible to use `Weights and Biases` tool to track the training procedure and model performance.
+To use such tool one needs to create an account in for this tool and properly log in.
+For further information please check the source code (look specifically in the `wand` parts).

+# Dataset Processing and Evaluation Tools
+In case you are interested in dataset processing including the description of the dataset structure please see documentation in directory `dataset_processor/`.
+For all kinds of evaluation tools please inspect the `evaluation_tools/` directory.